aratama/cubbit/readme.md

 ## License Attribution

-This project is **not** licensed.
+This game is my private project and **not** licensed.
 You can read the source files to study Functional Programming or PureScript, but all rights are reserved.
 I might make this repository private later.

 This project includes following libraries, fonts, images and audio files: